Take creativity and ingenuity to the next level with 3D printers, laser cutters and more!

-A maker is someone who creates products by combining a variety of materials and sharing what they have learned with others.
-In the Chevron-Houston Texans Maker Annex, our workshops begin by introducing various engineering concepts.
+In the Chevron Maker Annex, a maker is someone who creates products by combining a variety of materials and sharing what they have learned with others.
+Our workshops begin by introducing various engineering concepts.
 The topics in the workshops focus on everything from electricity to structural integrity.
 After an interactive lesson, visitors are challenged to create products based on a prompt, which encourages learning through self-exploration.